How to Structure Long-Form Content for Featured Snippets (2026 Guide)

 1. Direct answer (40–60 words) — This becomes the snippet

-2. Supporting context – Explain the answer
+2. Supporting context — Explain the answer in depth

-3. Examples/data – Prove your point
+3. Examples or data — Prove your point with evidence

 4. Next steps — What to do with this information